 Then Navigate your renamed folder in your browser as http://mydomain.com/search-replace-db/

-The script will automatically find the database filed, but we highly recommend you to check all the fields and make ensure that they are correct.
+The script will automatically find the database field, but we highly recommend you check all the fields and ensure that they are correct.

 Now, you are free to insert whatever you want to replace.
 But before that, you must run a “dry run” test initially to check what it is trying to replace and update.
 When everything goes well, you are ready to run a live run to update the database, and it will replace/update all of your entries, such as WordPress URLs.
 Canonical tags, Hardcoded links, and posts.